 The steak type is another determinant of the ideal grilling time.
 You should note that internal cooking temperatures are similar for all steak types and only cooking times vary.
 This section will explain the perfect grilling time for different steak types.

 To grill filet mignon of a 1-inch thickness, we recommend cooking the steak to an internal temperature of 140°F for four minutes per side for medium-rare, and 155°F for seven minutes per side for a medium-cooked steak.
+(We have more tips on how to grill filet mignon.)

 Ribeye is a thicker cut of meat and is usually about 1¼ inch thick or more.
-Hence, ribeye takes a longer time to cook.
+Hence, ribeye takes a longer time to grill.
 We recommend cooking this steak to an internal temperature of 140°F for eight minutes per side for medium-rare, and 155°F for 10 minutes per side for a medium-cooked steak.

 If you’re grilling a 1 inch thick New York Strip, grill the steak to an internal temperature of 140°F for seven minutes per side for medium-rare.
 If you’re grilling a medium-cooked steak, 10 minutes per side at an internal temperature of 155°F is fine.